rwblickhan/astro-rwblickhan.org/src/content/newsletters/nevertheless-i-read-obsessively.md

 I’ve [complained](https://rwblickhan.org/newsletters/time-to-read-the-eastern-classics/#zhuangzi) about the [*Zhuangzi*](https://app.thestorygraph.com/books/737d2fbe-a5d2-4088-b761-522715fe222e) before, but I did in fact power through it this year and come to appreciate it, especially after reading Brook Zipporyn’s supplemental essay [“Zhuangzi as Philosopher”](https://hackettpublishing.com/zhuangziphil).
 That essay explains Zhuangzi as a (rather unique) skeptical philosopher who maintains a “wild card” perspective in which *every* perspective is valid *from the point of view of that perspective* (including, of course, the “wild card” perspective itself) and can therefore be used or discarded as appropriate.

 I still can’t exactly recommend the *Zhuangzi* to the average reader, but if you’re interested at all in skepticism or Chinese philosophy or religion, the *Zhuangzi* is one of the most important works to engage with.

+[^note1]: If you have enough of a math or physics background, [*Quantum Mechanics: The Theoretical Minimum*](https://app.thestorygraph.com/books/5cac03b9-8902-4592-a071-97b0970f36a8) is probably the best introduction overall, but it’s so minimal and moves so fast that, frankly, I still found it too dense.
+But I also didn’t devote the time to it that I should have — you’ll probably have a better experience if you actually take the time to do all the exercises.